Arjuna Kodisinghe - stock.adobe.

 Achieving five-nines availability

 How do you get more nines?
 Consider these steps:

 - Buy the best equipment that's the easiest to repair.
-Then add redundancy.
-Highly reliable systems often include multiple power supplies and processors, battery backup, diesel or natural gas generators for longer power outages than batteries can handle, multiple diverse communication lines and extras of whatever else is likely to fail.
+Then, add load balancing, failover and redundancy.
+Highly available systems often include power supplies and processors, battery backup, diesel or natural gas generators for longer power outages than batteries can handle, multiple diverse communication lines and multiples of whatever else is likely to fail.